Chaitali1506/AIS16629Intern/README.md

 3)if elif:with 10 examples some examples like i) check both variable equal or not,check condition 4)for loop: with 10 examples some examples like i)range ii)sum
 5)while loop:with 10 examples some examples like i) print no ii)incremeant no iii)no divisible by or not
+Day3:
+1)Break statement:use for and while loop in examples 2)continue statement:nested list to calculate number 3)pass statement:calculate range use :loop,function
+4)stastical function:with examples 10 stastical function.